 Using product management frameworks is a way to dramatically improve product management and make your products a success.
 Read on to find the most powerful frameworks you can use to boost your business.

 Product management frameworks are an integral component of the product management process.
-They help managers flesh out their production process into methodological steps teams follow to increase the likelihood of success of each product the company creates.
+They help managers flesh out their production process into methodologies and steps teams follow to increase the likelihood of success of each product the company creates.

 If you want to master product management, you have to pick the right framework.
-Here are the top ten frameworks your business can use to help increase the success rate and customer appeal of your products.
+Here are the top ten product frameworks your business can use to help increase the success rate and customer appeal of your products.

 What is a Product Management Framework?